anttieskola/console_todo/README.md

 Maybe learn better ways to manage state too before rushing into new app which is already tickling in the mind.

+But god damm those Enums with types are great.